-KPMG International's Code of Conduct incorporates our Values and defines the standards of ethical conduct that is required from all KPMG people.
+KPM in Laos' Code of Conduct incorporates the KPMG Values and defines the standards of ethical conduct that is required from all KPMG people.
 It sets out our ethical principles and helps partner and employees at KPMG in Laos to understand and uphold those principles.
 In addition, the Code of Conduct emphasizes that each partner and employee is personally responsible for following the legal, professional, and ethical standards that apply to his or her job function and level of responsibility.
-It has provisions that require our people to
+It has provisions that require our people to: